luke-h1/pulse/note.md

   * states for publishing - draft/published
   * fix https://github.com/microsoft/TypeScript/issues/10866
     * Build and start server project in different way
+  * use s3 for images
+  * potentially look into boilerplate-graphql impl and decide if refactor code that way
+  * decide on testing strategy

 FE:
   * Custom package for GQL type generation ✅